bingeli1212/nitrile-preview/doc/DOC-diagram.md

       label.bot "t=\b" (-3,-2)

-# The fn command
+# The fn-operation

-The 'fn' command allows for a new user-defined function to be created.
+The fn-operation allows for a new user-defined function to be created.

     fn P(x) = pow(x,2)
     cartesian.yplot {f:P} 1 2 3

+This operation must start with a function name, which must follow the pattern of starting with an alpha letter followed by additional alpha or numerical letters.
+Thus, the valid function names are "a", "aa", "a0", etc, while "0", "0a", "0ab" are not valid function names.

-The command starts with the string 'fn', followed by a function name, followed by a set of parentheses, within which is a list of arguments, separated by comma, followed by an equal sign, and then addtional expression.
+The function is to be followed immediately by a set of parentheses, within which is a list of arguments, separated by comma, followed by an equal sign, and then an arithmetic expression.
+So far the only command would make use of a function is the 'cartesian.xplot' and 'cartesian.yplot'.

-The expression can contain other user-defined funtions, or built-in scalar function provided by Diagram.
+Note that the arithmetic expression can contain other funtions, including built-in scalar function such as 'sin()', 'exp()', etc.